LowCodeDataGirl/Periculum-Interview-Test-/README.md

 ## Issue

-The current implementation of the run.py script takes a hardcoded string as the bank statement content, which is then passed to the extract_bank_statement function.
+- The current implementation of the run.py script takes a hardcoded string as the bank statement content, which is then passed to the extract_bank_statement function.
 This approach is not flexible or scalable, as it doesn't allow processing data from different JSON files.

+- The provided code solves the problem of extracting information from a bank statement, but it does so without utilizing the provided StatementInfo and Transaction classes.
+Instead, it relies on dictionaries to store the extracted information.
+This implementation approach is suboptimal and can be improved by utilizing the provided classes appropriately.

 ## Expected Behavior
-The script should be able to load bank statement content from a JSON file dynamically.
+- The script should be able to load bank statement content from a JSON file dynamically.
+- Initialize the StatementInfo class and populate its variables with the extracted general information from the bank statement.
+- Initialize the Transaction class for each transaction in the bank statement and populate its variables with the relevant transaction details.